Bank Respublika: Shareholders

 The bank is majority owned by the members of the Guliyev family, who solidarily own 75% of the bank.
-In 2018, the primary shareholder Natig Guliyev increased it's stake to 53.72 percent.
+In 2018, the primary shareholder Natig Guliyev increased its stake to 53.72 percent.
 The other equity investors in the bank are two Germany's financial institutions: German Investment Corporation (DEG), a member of KfW banking group, and Sparkassen International Development Trust (SIDT), a member of financial group Sparkassen-Finanzgruppe.
 The relevant agreements to purchase a "25%+1 share" were signed between the parties on April 28, 2005, in Bank Respublika's head office.

 Structure of Bank Respublika's shareholders (in 2011):